-Eight secrets of the Taj Mahal
+Eight Secrets of the Taj Mahal

-Optical illusions can be found everywhere
+Optical illusions can be spotted everywhere

 The most famous myth is probably false